Best Balance Bikes in Netherlands 2026

 Cons

-SEREED 12 Inch Balance Bike fits toddlers and preschoolers who need an adjustable 12-inch two-wheeler.
+SEREED 30.5 cm Balance Bike fits toddlers and preschoolers who need an adjustable two-wheeler with about 30 cm wheels.
 The main pre-buy check is whether the wheel size, tyre type, and seat range match the child now rather than later.

 Pros

-- The 12-inch size and tool-light adjustment are practical for growing toddlers.
+- The roughly 30 cm wheel size and tool-light adjustment are practical for growing toddlers.

 Cons